 Telecommuting has it perks: an extra hour of shut-eye, increased flexibility and hopefully, improved productivity.
 But some days, it’s hard to keep going when your home office isn’t the most inspiring space.
 Whether you’ve got an entire room or a tiny corner, here are some incredible home office inspo that you can steal for your own.

-With the circuit breaker in effect since yesterday, it’s only a matter of time till we start craving to go outdoors.
+Being stuck at home, it’s only a matter of time till we start craving to go outdoors.
 There’s no need for desktop wallpaper when you’re blessed with verdant greenery like this apartment.
 With this setup, working from home is way better than working in the office cubicle with no views.
 Oh, and did I mention the clever use of bay window here?
 Design by atelier here.

 Boring spaces never spark creativity.
 Inject a plethora of colours to your home office with furniture, wallpaper and books.
 The unconventional setup of an asymmetrical desk and chairs, backdropped by full-height shelving allow more than one person to work in this space.
 The addition of a standing mirrored vanity also comes in handy for touch-ups when there is a last-minute video conference.
 Design by Architecture Discipline.
 See full home feature here.

 Is this a media unit, storage or study desk?
 Well, it’s everything.
 It has to be when the owner of this Melbourne apartment only has 377sqft to play with.
 This space-saving feature conceals the television and home office behind cabinet doors.
 During the day, it’s a workspace and by night, it becomes an entertainment unit.
 Design by Tsai Design.
 See full home feature here.